 You can choose to receive payment via PayPal, ACH deposit, or check.

-The RealReal is a luxury consignment store offering an array of different items, and is a great place to save money on designer clothes, accessories and jewelry.
-If you’re interested in using them for consigning your jewelry, simply choose the items you want to consign.
-They accept fine jewelry and watches, in addition to other luxury items like designer clothing and purses.
+The RealReal is a luxury consignment store offering an array of different items, and it is a great place to save money on designer clothes, accessories and jewelry.
+If you’re interested in using The RealReal for consigning your jewelry, simply choose the items you want to consign.
+It accepts fine jewelry and watches, in addition to other luxury items like designer clothing and purses.

 You can send your pieces to The RealReal in a few different ways.
 The RealReal will provide free in-home pickup in 20 major metro areas.
 If you are outside one of those metro areas, you can ship the items to The RealReal with a prepaid shipping label or visit a Luxury Consignment Office to drop off your jewelry.

 Upon receipt of your items, The RealReal’s team of experts authenticates them.
-Then, they will photograph and post your item for sale.
+Then, the company will photograph and post your item for sale.
 Once your item sells, you can choose payment via direct deposit, site credit, or check.

 You will receive between 40% and 85% of your item’s sale price, depending on the piece’s original resale value.